Shikoku: Geography

 The larger southern area of Shikoku is mountainous and sparsely populated.
 The only significant lowland is a small alluvial plain at Kōchi, the prefectural capital.
 The area's mild winters stimulated some truck farming, specializing in growing out-of-season vegetables under plastic covering.
 Two crops of rice can be cultivated annually in the southern area.
 The pulp and paper industry took advantage of the abundant forests and hydroelectric power.

 The major river in Shikoku is the Yoshino River.
 It runs 196 km from its source close to Mount Ishizuchi, flowing basically west to east across the northern boundaries of Kōchi and Tokushima Prefectures, reaching the sea at the city of Tokushima.
 The Yoshino is famous for Japan's best white-water rafting, with trips going along the Oboke Koboke sections of the river.

 Shikoku has four important capes: Gamōda in Anan, Tokushima on the easternmost point on the island, Sada in Ikata, Ehime on the westernmost point.
 Muroto in Muroto, Kōchi and Ashizuri, the southern extreme of Shikoku, in Tosashimizu, Kōchi, jut into the Pacific Ocean.
 The island's northernmost point is in Takamatsu.

 Unlike the other three major islands of Japan, Shikoku has no active volcanoes, and is the largest of Japan's islands to completely lack them.
-But Shikoku did experience volcanic activity in the distant prehistoric past; a major volcanic caldera in the area of Mount Ishizuchi was active during the Miocene around 14 million years ago.
+But Shikoku did experience volcanic activity in the distant prehistoric past; a major volcanic caldera in the area of Mount Ishizuchi was active during the Miocene around 14 million years ago and the small volcanic cone of Mount Iino at an unknown date.